-Our findings show that aggressive dispositions were moderately stable from kindergarten to grade 6 (e.g., .56), whereas anxious- withdrawn behaviour was not stable until grades 2 (.36) and 3 (.51).
-The percentages of children in a community sample ( $\underline{n}$ = 2775) that could be classified into distinct risk groups were: 15% aggressive; 12% anxious-withdrawn, and 8.5% aggressivewithdrawn (comorbid).
+Our findings show that aggressive dispositions were moderately stable from kindergarten to grade 6 (e.g., r = .56), whereas anxious-withdrawn behaviour was not stable until grades 2 (r = .36) and 3 (r = .51).
+Additional findings revealed that children disposed toward one or both of these dispositions could be classified into three distinct risk groups, including aggressive, anxious-withdrawn, and both aggressive and anxious-withdrawn (comorbid).
 Predictive analyses showed that aggressive children who exceeded a risk criterion in kindergarten exhibited increases in psychological and school maladjustment two years later.
 Anxious-withdrawn dispositions predicted early and later increases in internalizing problems.
-Overall, the findings corroborate the premise that aggression and anxious-withdrawal are risks for later maladjustment.
+Overall, the findings corroborate the premise that aggression and anxious-withdrawal are risks for later psychological and school maladjustment.